-Sleep is as an integral part of our daily lives.
+Sleep is an integral part of our daily lives.
 It is important for a child’s and adult’s well-being as it affects how their body and mind functions.
-Children who have adequate sleep are also more likely to perform better developmentally and are less prone to behavioral problems.
+Children who have adequate sleep are also more likely to perform better developmentally and are less prone to behavioural problems.
 Experts have suggested that creating an appropriate sleeping environment is vital in correcting and changing one’s sleeping habits.

 Here are some tips on how you can create a relaxing sleep environment for your little ones:

 The most conducive environment is to have separate rooms for sleep and play.
 Ideally, bedrooms should only be used for rest and sleep.
 However, if it is not possible, you may want to consider delineating your child’s room.
 Ensure that his toys are kept neatly away from his bed and out of sight, as the sight of them can be very tempting and distracting.

 - Fresh air

 Fresh air is a major component in improving one’s sleep.
 Sleeping in fresh air allows the body to receive the required oxygen in a purer state.
 However, in highly urbanized landscape, most of the indoor air we inhale is recycled air, which contains harmful allergens such as mould, dust mites and bacteria.
 This impure air may also bring about health problems such as sinus, asthma and eczema.